async-aws/aws/docs/authentication.md

 ]);
 ```

+## Using EC2 Instance Metadata

+When you run code within an EC2 instance (or EKS, Lambda), Async Aws is able to fetch Credentials from the
+[Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached to the instance.

+When running a single application on the Server, this is the simplest way to grant permissions to the application.
+You
+have nothing to configure on the application, you only grant permissions on the Role attached to the instance.

 ## Precedence of Providers

 By default Async AWS uses a Provider that chain over all providers and uses the first provider in the chain that returns